HiteshYeluri/Unitz/README.md

 UnitZ
 --------

-UnitZ is a multi use converter app, made primarily for
+UnitZ is a multi use converter app, made for convertions of Length, Distance, Temperature, and Currency.
+UnitZ is fast, reliable and uses quality data.
+UnitZ is your one stop app for all your daliy unit uncertainities, weather it to find out how much a CAD is worth in USD or to know how many kilometers is 3 miles, UnitZ has you covered.

 jbgiub